valentina-s/cse-stat-416-sp20/logistics.md

 #### [Gradescope](https://www.gradescope.com/courses/106508)

 #### Colaboratory Notebooks
+You can do your homework in a Colab Notebook Environment and store the notebooks in Google Drive.
+This does not require you to install Python locally, and you will get some freebies: 12 GB RAM machine with an optional GPU for speedy graphics processing.

 * [Getting Started Notebooks](https://colab.research.google.com/notebooks/intro.ipynb#)
 * [Getting Started Video](https://www.youtube.com/watch?v=inN8seMm7UI)

 #### Virtual Discussions
    * [Canvas Discussion Forum](https://canvas.uw.edu/courses/1371982/discussion_topics)

+   We will use the Canvas forum for Q&A where you may ask questions (both publicly and privately).
+If you have a question, this should be the first place to check & it's often the case that other students may have had the same question.

+	We also strongly recommend you monitor new questions asked semi-regularly: seeing questions other students ask can often be surprisingly enlightening.

+	We do not have a course staff email so if you have a question about a particular concept or part of the assignment that you do not want to post publicly, you should post privately so that the instructor or any of the TAs can answer.
+Students should prefer using the forum instead of emailing individual staff members.
+Obviously, if your concern is a personal matter that you want to talk to the instructor about, you may email the instructor individually.